ip2location/ip2location-perl/README.md

    make test
    make install

-DEPENDENCIES

-The complete database is available at http://www.ip2location.com under subscription package.
+## DEPENDENCIES (IP2LOCATION BIN DATA FILE)

+This library requires IP2Location BIN data file to function.
+You may download the BIN data file at

+* IP2Location LITE BIN Data (Free): http://lite.ip2location.com
+* IP2Location Commercial BIN Data (Comprehensive): http://www.ip2location.com

-COPYRIGHT AND LICENCE
+## COPYRIGHT AND LICENCE

-Copyright (C) 2017 by IP2Location.com, support@ip2location.com
+Copyright (C) 2017 by IP2Location.com

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8.6 or, at your option, any later version of Perl 5 you may have available.
+This library is licensed under LGPLv3; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8.6 or, at your option, any later version of Perl 5 you may have available.